3mb3dw0rk5/compose-dump/README.rst

 general
 ~~~~~~~

 - test against different versions of docker-compose
--  features list at the top of readme
 - make use of compose config hashes
--  support for tls options
--  maybe:
+- docs: point to environment variables regarding tls config
 - make use of mypy

 backup
 ~~~~~~